Mazatlán: Independent Mexico

 Among the first decrees that the legislature enacted was that the addition of each of the eleven districts, and this union, corresponding to the Union Villa Mariano Balleza, be given the name of one of the leading insurgents, parish priest Dolores Hidalgo, on the night of September 15, 1810.

 In 1813, the Cadiz constitution came into effect.
 Article 310 of that constitution provided for the installation of local councils in towns that had more than 1,000 inhabitants.
 In 1814, Fernando VII repealed that constitution but it was later reinstated in 1820, and the first municipalities in Sinaloa were founded.

 In the late eighteenth and early nineteenth century, Mazatlán was a native fishing village located north of Cerro de la Aduana.
 In 1821, it was declared the first port of Mazatlán on Mexico's Pacific coast.

 Jurisdictionally, Mazatlán remained dependent on the sub-delegation of San Sebastian, unaffected by the divisions between the states of Sonora and Sinaloa.
 In 1824, they got together to form the Western State.
 After the imposition of new internal divisions of five departments and municipalities divided into parties, Mazatlán was in the department of San Sebastian, which was formed with the parties of its name, San Ignacio and the Rosary, and it extended to the River of Reeds.

 In 1830, the Western State was divided into two states.
 The first constitution of the state of Sinaloa, promulgated on December 12, 1831, divided the territory into eleven districts with their respective parties, leaving the district town of La Union separated from Concord and San Ignacio.

 Until the early 19th century, Mazatlán was a collection of huts inhabited by indigenous people whose major occupation was fishing, according to Abel Aubert du Petit-Thouars, a French explorer.
 In 1829, a Filipino banker named Juan Nepomuceno Machado arrived and established commercial relations with vessels coming to Mazatlán from far off places such as Chile, Peru, the United States, Europe, and Asia Pacific.
 By 1836, the city had a population of between 4,000 and 5,000.
 It subsequently became the largest port on the Mexican Pacific coast.

-In 1846 during the Mexican-American war, Mazatlán was invaded and occupied by the U.S. military as part of the U.S. Pacific Coast campaign.
-In 1859, the port was blockaded by Captain Sidney Grenfell of the British steamship H.M.S.
+In 1846 during the Mexican-American War, Mazatlán was invaded and occupied by the U.S. military as part of the U.S. Pacific Coast campaign.
+In 1859, the port was blockaded by Captain Sidney Grenfell of the British warship H.M.S.
 Amethyst.
 On November 13, 1864, the French Army and the Imperialist forces took possession of Mazatlán, until they were deported on November 13, 1866, by General Ramón Corona's forces.
 After customs officials seized twenty-three ounces of gold from the British warship Chanticleer on June 18, 1868, which at the time was blockading the port, its captain, William H. Bridge, threatened to bomb the city on November 22.